ethereum/consensus-specs/specs/networking/p2p-interface.md

 The entire request should be read in no more than `RESP_TIMEOUT`.
 Upon a timeout, the responder SHOULD reset the stream.

-The responder SHOULD send a response promptly, starting with a **single-byte** response code which determines the contents of the `response_chunk` (`result` particle in the BNF grammar above).
+The responder SHOULD send a `response_chunk` promptly.
+Chunks start with a **single-byte** response code which determines the contents of the `response_chunk` (`result` particle in the BNF grammar above).

-It can have one of the following values, encoded as a single unsigned byte:
+The response code can have one of the following values, encoded as a single unsigned byte:

 -  0: **Success** -- a normal response follows, with contents matching the expected message schema and encoding specified in the request.
 -  1: **InvalidRequest** -- the contents of the request are semantically invalid, or the payload is malformed, or could not be understood.
 The response payload adheres to the `ErrorMessage` schema (described below).